 - salt and pepper to taste

-- Put the squash chunks in a roasting tray and drizzle with 2 tbsp of the olive oil and season with the salt and pepper.
-Roast at 200ºC for 30-40 mins until soft
+- Put the sweet potato chunks in a roasting tray and drizzle with 2 tbsp of the olive oil and season with the salt and pepper.
+Roast at 200ºC for 20-30 mins until soft and slightly charred

-- In a bowl mix the rocket, basil and goats cheese, then when ready add the squash and mix gently
+- In a bowl mix the rocket, basil and goats cheese, then when ready add the potato and mix gently

 - Take the clove of garlic and rub over one side of each of the ciabatta slices and then drizzle the bread with a tiny amount ( 1/2tsp max) of olive oil